MMdeCastro/ml-zoomcamp/Session_7_Midterm_project/README.md

 ## Folder content

+Clone this repo in your computer and navigate to the folder with the project using the following files:

 <ul>
 <li> bank.csv -> dataset </li>
 <li> bank_marketing.ipynb -> jupyter notebook with the Exploratory Data Analysis and Model selection </li>